tarantool/doc/doc/reference/reference_sql/sql.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Differences from other SQL products:
-We believe that Tarantool's SQL conforms to the majority of the listed
+The Tarantool design requirement is that Tarantool's SQL conforms to the majority of the listed
-mandatory requirements of the core SQL:2016 standard, and we
+mandatory requirements of the core SQL:2016 standard, and this
-enumerate the specific conformance statements in the feature list
+will be shown in the specific conformance statements in the feature list
 in a section about :ref:`"compliance with the official SQL standard" <sql>`.
-We believe that the deviations which most people will find notable are:
+Possibly the deviations which most people will find notable are:
 type checking is less strict,
 and some data definition options must be done with NoSQL syntax.

 Differences from other NoSQL products:
-We have examined attempts by others to paste relatively smaller
+By examining attempts by others to paste relatively smaller
-subsets of SQL onto NoSQL products, and concluded that Tarantool's
+subsets of SQL onto NoSQL products, it should be possible to conclude that Tarantool's
 SQL has demonstrably more features and capabilities.
-The reason is that we started with a complete code base of
+The reason is that the Tarantool developers started with a complete code base of
 a working SQL DBMS and made it work with Tarantool-NoSQL underneath,
 rather than starting with a NoSQL DBMS and adding syntax to it.